SolarLabyrinth/Automated-Terrain-Bitmasks/README.md

 The terrain template is currently loaded from addons/bitmask_automation/terrain-tilemap-template.png

-Select a TileMapLayer in the node editor and choose "Terrain Tempaltes" in the bottom menu.
+Select a TileMapLayer in the node editor and choose "Terrain Templates" in the bottom menu.

 Pick the source you want to apply the template to and then click apply.